Website Design Durban: What to Look for in a Local Agency

 The proposal should explain exactly what is included.

-That normally means:
+That normally means scope detail.

-• revisions
+• Revisions.

-• integrations
+• Integrations.

-• forms and tracking
+• Forms and tracking.

 2. Process maturity